UCSBCarpentry/2022-04-19-ucsb-python/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
-<h3>Registration for this workshop begins March 25th, 8 am.
-Please check back closer to the start of registration for more details.</h3>
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
 <iframe